MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-security/includes/5-design-to-protect-availability.md

 *Contoso's challenge*

-- The VMs used to host the system are Azure marketplace images with the latest Ubuntu OS.
+- The VMs used to host the system are Azure Marketplace images with the latest Ubuntu OS.
 The bootstrapping processes for a VM set up a few certificates, tweaks some SSH configuration, and installs the application code, but no antimalware tools are employed.
 - While Azure Application Gateway fronts the solution, it’s only used as an Internet gateway; the web application firewall (WAF) function is not enabled currently.
 - Both of these configuration choices leave the compute environment unprotected from vulnerabilities in code or through unintended installation of malware.